ryul99/ryul99/README.md

 📚 I'm undergraduate student at Seoul National University (Computer Science and Engineering)

-✨ I'm interested in Deep Learning, DevOps, Linux, Algorithm
+✨ I'm interested in combination of ML and System Engineering

+😍 I like Linux and coding with Vim

 ✒ Please see my tech blog! ( [torch.vision](https://torch.vision) )